ldw200012/BlueROV2_Localization/README.md

 #### <div align=center>" This repository is created for underwater robotics navigation for BlueROV2, </div>
 #### <div align=center>which reads the sensor value from DVL(Doppler Velocity Logs) and then derive the position of robot. "</div>
 ***
+# <div align=center>Little Insight to the project</div>
+We are subscribing the sensor value from a rostopic linked with DVL sensor, which has a message type underwater_sensor_msgs/DVL Message (http://docs.ros.org/en/hydro/api/underwater_sensor_msgs/html/msg/DVL.html) then we are publishing the navigation value of the robot to a rostopic with its message type nav_msgs/Odometry Message(http://docs.ros.org/en/melodic/api/nav_msgs/html/msg/Odometry.html)

 # I. How to install ROS Noetic
 You can take a look at below ROS Wiki page to follow instructions to ROS Noetic installation